NMurari7/ansible-playbooks/README.md

 #### AWS setup
-Spin up 3 EC2 instances and add inbound rule HTTP at port 80 from anywhere.
+Spin up 3 EC2 instances and Add an inbound rule to allow HTTP traffic (port 80) from any source.
 Setup passwordless authentication using ssh-keys or password.
 By default password is disabled on EC2 instance.

 ###### Using Password